hertie-data-science-lab/ds01-hub/README.md

 # DS01-Hub

-The support hub for `ds01`, Hertie School Data Science Lab's GPU server for containerised ML workloads.
+The support hub for `ds01` - Hertie Data Science Lab's GPU server for containerised ML workloads.

-> **This is v1.0** — we welcome all feedback/ideas - big or small.
-If something's confusing, missing, or could be better, raise an issue ticket!
+> **This is v1.0** — we welcome all bug reports, feedback & reature fequests - big or small.
+If something's confusing, missing, or could be better, please support us by raising an issue ticket.

 ---